tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 requires a definition of the time(s) at which the observation is to be simulated, as well as a definition of which observation model these are to be simulated from (in addition to optional additional settings, see :ref:`below <additional_observation_settings>`).

-Settings for simulating observations are defined by the creation of a ``ObservationSimulationSettings`` class (or derived class).
+Settings for simulating observations are defined by the creation of a :class:`~tudatpy.numerical_simulation.estimation_setup.observation.ObservationSimulationSettings` class (or derived class).
-The basic manner in which to define an observation simulation settings object uses the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.tabulated_settings`, specifying the observation times explicitly as follows:
+The basic manner in which to define an observation simulation settings object uses the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.tabulated_simulation_settings`, specifying the observation times explicitly as follows:

 .. code-block:: python